 WinHPC is a compute cluster operated by ITaP, and is a member of Purdue's Community Cluster Program.
 WinHPC went into production on December 1, 2011.
-WinHPC consists of HP compute nodes with two 12-core AMD Opteron 6172 processors (24 cores per node), 48 GB of memory, and 250 GB of local disk for system software and local scratch storage.
+WinHPC consists of HP compute nodes with two 12-core AMD Opteron 6172 processors (24 cores per node) and 48 GB of memory.
 All nodes have 10 Gigabit Ethernet interconnects and a 5-year warranty.

 To purchase access to WinHPC today, please email email@example.com.
 Please subscribe to our Community Cluster Program Mailing List to stay informed on the latest purchasing developments, or contact us via email at firstname.lastname@example.org if you have any questions.